 The College also operates Community Education Centers in Charles City, Garner, Hampton, Lake Mills and Osage.

-With a staff of approximately 300, the College currently offers nearly 40 one- and two-year career programs, the first two years toward a bachelor’s degree in most fields, and an array of continuing education opportunities for professional and personal growth.
+With a staff of approximately 300, the College currently offers more than 50 one-year and two-year career programs, the first two years toward a bachelor’s degree in most fields, and an array of continuing education opportunities for professional and personal growth.

 On average, the College serves over 3,700 degree students each year and thousands more through non-credit programs.